I don’t understand this situation at all.

 Part 4 of Twin Peaks: The Return generally maintains the funny, absurdist tone of Part 3’s second half, offering up more scenes of a semi-incapacitated Dale Cooper (Kyle MacLachan) coasting through the life of Dougie Jones with stiff but cheerful compliance.
 Having racked up 30 mega-jackpots at the Silver Mustang Casino, Cooper is sent home with a canvas bag full of cash and a desperate plea that he return very soon to try his luck again.
 He improbably finds his way to Dougie’s house (“red door”), where he is received by the real estate agent’s furious wife Janey-E (Naomi Watts).
 (That ridiculous “-E” is pure gold.)
 Dougie has apparently been missing for three days, but Cooper’s casino winnings manage to mollify Janey-E to some extent.
 The next morning, the viewer is treated to one of the series’ most openly joyful scenes thus far, as Cooper goofs around with Dougie’s young son Sonny-Jim (Pierce Gagnon), re-discovers the bliss of pancakes with maple syrup, and has his first taste of damn fine coffee in roughly 25 years.
 (Which he spits out, more out of surprise than disgust.)

-Not all is suburban contentment, however, as MIKE (Al Strobel) appears to Cooper in a brief vision and explains that the FBI agent has been “tricked” and that “one of you must die.”
+Not all is suburban contentment, however, as MIKE (Al Strobel) appears to Cooper in a brief vision and explains that the FBI agent has been “tricked."
 This appears to confirm that Dougie Jones was some sort of walking supernatural trap—perhaps one of many—that Mr. C laid to disrupt any effort to draw him back into the Black Lodge.
 This trickery has apparently shattered the rules elucidated by the Arm, which previously asserted that Cooper could not leave the Lodge until BOB returned to it.
-Yet both Cooper and Mr. C are now roaming the Earth, and one has to be eliminated—in the Highlander sense.
+Yet both Cooper and Mr. C are now roaming the Earth, and, as MIKE warns, "One of you must die."

 Case in point: It is revealed that although Lucy Moran (Kimmy Robertson) still serves as the Twin Peaks Sheriff’s Department’s front-door receptionist, the building is now a bustling, modern law enforcement office, complete with a dispatcher managing calls via a cutting-edge computer system and a troop of deputies with access to military-grade hardware.
 As if to underline that the viewer has entered some Bizarro version of Twin Peaks, a grey-haired Bobby Briggs (Dana Ashbrook) appears and reports on the remote sensors he’s placed along forest trails to observe border-crossing drug traffickers.
 Wait—Bobby Briggs??
 Yes, Bobby Briggs—football jock, coke dealer, surly delinquent, and all-around 1990 dreamboat—is now a sheriff’s deputy.
-The badge pinned on Bobby's uniform drives home the notion that the old Twin Peaks is gone, and that in its place sits an uncanny clone.
-Exemplifying this is the fact that there’s still a Truman behind the sheriff’s star, but it’s now Frank Truman (Robert Forster), brother to the ailing, unseen Harry.
+This shocking development drives home the notion that the old Twin Peaks is gone, and that in its place sits an uncanny clone.
+Appropriately enough, while there is still a Truman behind the sheriff’s star, it is now Frank Truman (Robert Forster), brother to the ailing, unseen Harry.
 Fittingly, as a relative newcomer (to the show, if not the town), Frank seems a touch more exasperated than the other natives with respect to Twin Peaks’ dogged weirdness.

 At one point, Bobby wanders into the conference room where the old Laura Palmer evidence is arrayed, and the sight of his slain girlfriend’s iconic homecoming portrait hits him like a punch in the gut.
 For a moment, the unexpected emotion of the scene is genuinely touching, but the insistent crescendo of Angelo Badalamenti’s iconic Laura Palmer theme and Bobby’s weepy, on-the-nose exclamation (“Brings back some memories!”) derisively punctures the poignancy.
 Was it always this hokey?
 Do Twin Peaks devotees look back with rosy fondness on something that was essentially cheesy and manipulative?
 Lynch seems to be suggesting as much, which isn’t the same as insisting that the emotions elicited by nostalgia aren’t real.